Daryl Somers: You're Back in the Room (2016)

 In October 2015, it was announced that Somers would return to the Nine Network to host an Australian version of the British hypnotism game show, You're Back in the Room in 2016.

 The Australian version of You're Back in the Room premiered on 3 April 2016, attracting 1.155 million viewers, despite negative reactions on Twitter.

 Return to Dancing and Hey Hey 50th anniversary (2021)

 In 2021, Dancing with the Stars was revived by the Seven Network, with Somers returning as host.
-Later that year it was reported that Somers was working on a Hey Hey It's Saturday 50th anniversary special that would air on Seven.
+Later that year it was reported that Somers was working on a Hey Hey It's Saturday 50th anniversary special that would air not on Nine, where it had screened originally, but on Seven.
 The special aired on 10 October 2021, titled Hey Hey It's 50 Years, and drew in 1.2 million viewers.

+Business ventures

+In 1989 TV Week reported that Somers was a silent partner in a venture to import a low-carbonated European soft drink, Alm Dudler, into Australia.
+'When I was given the opportunity to get involved,' he told the magazine, 'I jumped at it.'
+Little more was reported on this operation.

 Music career

 Somers released two comedy albums in 1975 and 1976 co-credited to Ossie Ostrich.
 Songs by both were a key feature of these extremely successful releases.

 Somers also released two pop singles in the 1980s: 'What's Forever For' backed with 'Can I See You Tonight', released in 1981.
 This single failed to sell, it was reported in 1983, because it was 'caught up in two strikes and a record company take over'.
 It was followed by 'Don't Want to Share Your Love' backed with 'You Look Just Like a Heartache to Me', released in 7" and 12" formats in 1985.

 In the mid-1980s, Somers was signed to Brian Cadd's label Graffiti Records.
 Cadd had been arranger and producer on 'Don't Want to Share Your Love'.
 The pair worked on a pop album that was ultimately shelved.
 In Cadd's 2010 autobiography, he said (of Somers) "making that album, he was undoubtedly the hardest working person I'd ever been with in the studio", adding "It was a truly fun project.
 However, there was one serious flaw that finally beat us.
 Daryl's voice was just too classically trained.
 He could get it right down to the very edge of pop but there was always that slight cabaret vibrato that gave him away."

 Somers released an album on the Sony BMG label titled Songlines in 2005.